ets-labs/python-dependency-injector/docs/tutorials/flask.rst

    Container is the first object in the application.

-   The container is used to create all other components.
+   The container is used to create all other objects.

 Ok.
 Now we're ready to say "Hello, World!".